balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 <img src="/assets/images/pauli-commute.png" width="90%">
 </center>

-We can see that the center of the Pauli group is $\\{\pm I, \pm i I\\}$, each element there has their own conjugacy class, and then, interestingly each element has only one conjugate, which is -1 times the element itself.
+We can see that the center of the Pauli group is $\\{\pm I, \pm i I\\}$, each element there has its own conjugacy class, and then, interestingly each element has only one conjugate, which is -1 times the element itself.

 ## [apply] The probability that two elements commute

 The commutator plot almost intuitively leads to this question: how dense can the blue squares be?
-In probabilistic terms the proportion of the blue vs the full area is equivalent of the probability that two random elements commute from $G$.
+In probabilistic terms, the proportion of the blue vs the full area is equivalent to the probability that two random elements commute from $G$.
 Of course, we are interested in non-abelian groups, as abelian groups have a boring full-blue plot.
-In case of $S_6$, the plot becomes very large (6! x 6!), but we can see that it is very sparse (also has some cool structure in there):
+In the case of $S_6$, the plot becomes very large (6! x 6!), but we can see that it is very sparse (also has some cool structure in there):

 <center>
 <a href="/assets/images/s6-commute.png" target="blank"><img src="/assets/images/s6-commute.png" width="60%"/></a>